 Chirk – North East Wales – Wrexham

-Home to the famous Chirk aqueduct which you can walk, run, kayak, sup or even canal boat over, providing views of the beautiful Ceriog Valley.
+Home to the famous Chirk aqueduct which you can walk, run, kayak, or even canal boat over, providing views of the beautiful Ceriog Valley.
 Chirk castle and gardens (worth a visit) owned by the National Trust is a great day for the family and you can even Segway here.
 I love the Caffi Wylfa for afternoon tea, slices of cake and pancakes but they also provide light lunches.
-Just up the road is the Cafe Bistro and tearoom which does excellent Italian-themed food and Tam’s Noodle bar is great for takeout.
-Take a trip up the road to mountain bike at Llandegla forest and try out their cafe which boasts some man size portions!
+Just up the road is the Cafe Bistro and tearoom which does excellent Italian-themed food and The BoatHouse is a little gem worth a visit (dog-friendly) Take a trip up the road to mountain bike at Llandegla forest and try out their cafe which boasts some man size portions!

 Dolygaer, Brecon Beacons – South Wales